Chalazion and hordeolum: All about sty and chalazion in the eye

 Probably the most serious and clearest difference between chalazion and sty is that one is painful and the other is painless.

-Causes of these eye diseases:
+Causes of these eye diseases

-When the bacteria penetrate the sebaceous glands or hair follicles of the eyelashes and cause an infection, the sty develops.
+A sty is the result of a bacterial infection.
+When the bacteria penetrate the sebaceous gland or hair follicle of the eyelashes and cause an infection, the sty develops.
+Risk factors and causes for such an infection are

 • Lack of eyelid hygiene